Samuel Goldblith: World War II and POW

 While in the Philippines, Goldblith would be part of the US Army contingent involved in the Battle of the Philippines and captured by the Japanese following the Battle of Corregidor.
 Having been surrendered on Corregidor, Goldblith avoided the Bataan Death March and Camp O'Donnell, being sent instead to one of the Cabanatuan POW camps.
 In November 1942 he endured a trip aboard the "hell ship", Nagato Maru, to Japan.

 Despite being a POW, Goldblith was able to conduct scientific research, even studying malnutrition and related diseases affecting those around him.
 His knowledge of botany and chemistry would save the lives of many of his fellow soldiers while a POW.
 These studies included beriberi, hypoproteinemia, and Vitamin A deficiencies.
 Goldblith was able to use iodine from his medical kit to dose the foul water in his canteen in an effort to prevent dysentery.
 His research would be published in the journal Science in September 1946 and in the Office of Naval Research Reports in 1947.

 Goldblith would earn two Bronze Stars and one Silver Star for his service and be discharged as a Captain in 1946.
-In later years, Goldblith and his wife, the former Diana Greenberg, would remain in close contact with the Belgian Catholic nuns in the Philippines who were instrumental in saving the lives of so many lives with their food and medical supplies during the war.
+In later years, Goldblith and his wife, the former Diana Greenberg, would remain in close contact with the Belgian Catholic nuns in the Philippines who were instrumental in saving the lives of so many with their food and medical supplies during the war.